 Regular meetings with local education agencies and professional educators are conducted to review current needs and share program responses.
 Recently, LEA representatives indicated a need for enhanced professional development for regarding gifted and limited English proficiency learners, and our institution responded by developing programs to address these needs.
 Our involvement in actively supervising student teachers assists in gaining knowledge from the observations and discussions with cooperating teachers as to the needs of the schools and students.
 Annual employer and alumni surveys are disseminated and reviewed to identify needs of schools and issues/instructional decisions facing new teachers.
-There is a program requirement that all special education teacher candidates must take and pass the Elementary Education Praxis Subject Assessment test as a program requirement.
 General education teacher candidates receive instruction in teaching diverse students through coursework and field experiences.
 Field experiences are reviewed to ensure that candidates have experiences in diverse settings; however, due to the nature of our region, our candidates have limited access to urban settings, whereas they have extensive access to rural settings.
 Collaborations between our programs and urban schools continue to evolve and will continue to strengthen our responsiveness to this area of need in the next few years.
 Although our local schools may not be considered urban, they do provide multicultural experiences of ethnic diversity, language diversity and socioeconomic diversity, and thus reflect crucial characteristics of urban school settings.
 Our program completers are successful in securing employment in school divisions.
 Reports from hiring principals suggest that completers are performing well in the schools in which they work, often assuming leadership positions in their early years of employment.
 Field experiences prior to student teaching and during student teaching occur in a variety of settings that are both rural and urban and reflect the full range of socioeconomic status.